 His passion for public health led to ambitious new strategies that became national models, including a ban on smoking in all indoor workplaces, as well as at parks and beaches.
 Life expectancy grew by 36 months during Mayor Bloomberg’s twelve years in office.
 He launched cutting-edge anti-poverty efforts, including the Young Men’s Initiative and the Center for Economic Opportunity, whose ground-breaking programs have been replicated across the country.
 As a result, New York City’s welfare rolls fell 25 percent, and New York was the only big city in the country not to experience an increase in poverty between the 2000 Census and 2012.
 He also created innovative plans to fight climate change and promote sustainable development, which helped cut the city’s carbon footprint by 19 percent.
-His belief that America’s mayors and business leaders can help effect change in Washington led him to launch national bi-partisan coalitions to combat illegal guns, reform immigration, and invest in infrastructure.
+His belief that America’s mayors and business leaders can help effect change in Washington led him to launch national bi-partisan coalitions to promote gun safety, reform immigration, and invest in infrastructure.
 He was a strong champion of the city’s cultural community, expanding support for artists and arts organizations and helping to bring more than 100 permanent public art commissions to all five boroughs.

 Upon leaving City Hall, Michael Bloomberg returned to the company he founded while also devoting more time to philanthropy, which has been a top priority for him throughout his career.
 Today, Bloomberg Philanthropies employs a unique data-driven approach to global change that grows out of his experiences as an entrepreneur and mayor.
 In addition to Bloomberg Philanthropies’ five areas of focus – public health, arts and culture, the environment, education, and government innovation – Bloomberg has continued to support projects of great importance to him, including his alma mater, Johns Hopkins University, where he served as the chairman of the board of trustees from 1996-2001.
 The university’s School of Hygiene and Public Health – the largest public health facility in the U.S. – is named the Bloomberg School of Public Health in recognition of his commitment and support.
 Bloomberg has donated more than $5.5 billion to a wide variety of causes and organizations.